IV. SUPPLIER SELECTION AND SOLICITATIONS

 The Director of Procurement and Contracting Services has determined that transactions not exceeding $5,000, procured directly by the campus community in accordance with the Financial Policies and Procedures - Policy 9.18 Small Dollar/Direct Purchase Procedures, which includes the Purchasing Card (P-Card); and Arizona BuyWays, are impracticable to mandate awarding to Small Businesses.
 The Director has also determined that it is impracticable to require Departments to document why small dollar purchases were not made from a Small Business when purchases are made in accordance with FPP Policy 9.18.
 Departments are encouraged to use the P-Card for these transactions whenever possible.
 They are also encouraged to make efforts to identify Small Business for these purchases.
 The use of the P-Card, or Arizona BuyWays will not only streamline purchasing but will allow departments to have greater purchasing flexibility, and generally is more efficient and cost effective for the University.

-- For procurements over $5,000 ($3,000 on Federal money) and not exceeding $50,000, the Buyer shall conduct an informal solicitation (i.e. fax, phone, email, or written) to a minimum of 3 vendors.
+- For procurements over $5,000 ($3,000 on Federal money (Click here to review letter explaining the University's stance on Federal Procurement Standards) and not exceeding $100,000, the Buyer shall conduct an informal solicitation (i.e. fax, phone, email, or written) to a minimum of 3 vendors.
 ONLY Small Businesses shall be included in the solicitation, unless it is determined impracticable by the Buyer and so documented.
 Departments may conduct the informal solicitation, and send the documentation to purchasing as an attachment to the requisition.
 Departments will be required to provide documentation to Buyers to justify any purchase that is not awarded to a Small Business.